FCAI-B/mobile/README.md

 # Zoom
 - zoom link: https://us05web.zoom.us/j/85205285866?pwd=bWVRSzNEbG1TendBSEJaZ3lkQithZz09
 - **Insha Allah we will start on Saturday @ 11:30 pm**
-- (If it is not suitable for you, let one of you enter at 11:30 and inform me about a suitable time)

 ## Lectures
 - **Lecture 1** Files "history" and "compare"